mvmike/min-cal-widget/README.md

 #### Features

 * 3x2 (resizable)
-* Displays all events from your calendars as dots or symbol (high number becomes generic)
+* Displays all events from your calendars with a symbol set (high number becomes generic)
 * Pressing on header opens widget configuration
 * Pressing on widget day cells opens calendar application
-* minSDK: 19 (android 4.4)
+* minSDK: 26 (android 8.0)

 #### Licensing